May 19, 2026 · AI

 What Comes Next

 Expect Google to keep widening the surface area.
 The next twelve months are likely to see AI Overviews extend deeper into product queries, comparison searches, and the “how do I” intent space where social content traditionally won the click.
-Each expansion creates a new citation slot, and your social content, when it points to non-commodity destinations, becomes eligible.
+Each expansion creates a new citation slot, and your content, when it points to non-commodity destinations, becomes eligible.
 Google’s search developer documentation is the canonical place to watch as the guidance updates.

 The strategic move for agencies and multi-brand operators is to stop treating link-in-bio and landing pages as transactional throwaways.
 They are the citable artifact behind every social post.
 If you are scheduling fifty posts a week across six brands, every one of those posts points somewhere.
 That somewhere is what AI Overviews evaluate.
-We covered the structural side of this before, see our breakdown on short or long social content that AI Overviews actually cite for the format-level guidance.
+We covered the structural side of this before, see our breakdown on short or long content that AI Overviews actually cite for the format-level guidance.
 The non-commodity bar is the content-quality companion.

 What This Means for You

-The practical playbook for social media managers, starting this week:
+The practical playbook, starting this week:

 • Audit your link-in-bio destinations.
 Every link in every bio across every platform should point to a destination that meets the non-commodity bar.
 If your link-in-bio is a templated tree of identical buttons, you are publishing commodity content at the most-clicked URL on your account.